stlucasgarcia/mob/README.md

 [![Latest Release][release]][release]

+## ⚠️ This project is being reworked at: [github.com/moodleorganizerbot](https://github.com/moodleorganizerbot/discord-bot)
+> This is a read-only repository, we are currently reworking the project at the link above, this repository will not receive any updates.

 The project's main purpose is helping students to organize themselves through Moodle API built in a Discord Bot with more functionalities.
 IF you wish to use this bot with your Moodle, contact us and we will help you to set it up.

 The bot's features include: